Stillwater’s Rob Walker: The Technician

 Still Tuning Up

-Rob has already started rehearsing for the July reunion concerts, which is exactly what you'd expect from the man his bandmates call The Technician.
+Rob has already started rehearsing for their summer concert, which is exactly what you'd expect from the man his bandmates call The Technician.
 Stillwater's sound was always built on precision, playing the songs the same way every time, clean and exact, the way Lynyrd Skynyrd and Atlanta Rhythm Section did it.
-That's the standard Rob holds himself to, and he holds it seriously.
-Precision was drummed into him the military band.
+That's the standard Rob holds himself to.
+Precision was drummed into him in the military band.

 Which makes it worth noting that his ring finger has been giving him trouble lately.
-He's sometimes been navigating some shows with essentially two fingers, and "Women,” the track from I Reserve the Right that he considers one of Stillwater's most technically demanding recordings, is on his mind.
+He's sometimes navigating shows with essentially two fingers, and on his mind lately is "Women,” the track from I Reserve the Right that he considers one of Stillwater's most technically demanding recordings.
 He wants to play it right.
 That's The Technician talking.

 Stillwater has always had the audience eating out of their hands before the first song ends.
-These upcoming shows will be no different.
+Their summer show will be no different.

 The Quiet Through‑Line